Mark-C-Hall/GoUserRestAPI/README.md

    go run main.go
    ```

-The API will start and listen on a default port, e.g., `:8080`.
+The API will start and listen on the configured port, e.g., `:8080`.

 ## Endpoints